Youngcius/quagent/README.md

 of the National Science Foundation (
 NSF) [Major Research Instrumentation (MRI) #1828132](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1828132&HistoricalAwards=false) award project.
-This operation software will be hopefully applied to the series of experimental platforms of the [Center of Quantum Network](https://cqn-erc.org/) at the University of Arizona.
+This operation software will be hopefully applied to the series of experimental platforms of the [Center for Quantum Networks](https://cqn-erc.org/) at the University of Arizona.
 Our final goal is to provide a universal technical prototype for quantum networks in terms of the local agent terminal.

 ![](static/images/profile.png)